 Nearly all of the long-term incentive grants are determined and granted by the compensation committee at its February meeting.
 However, certain exceptions to this policy exist, with respect to the new hire of an executive officer, with the grant date being the hiring date, and with respect to extraordinary retention awards of restricted shares.
-In January 2008, a grant of restricted shares was made to certain officers of Trex Company, including Mr. Gupp, to help ensure their retention.
+No such awards were made to the named executive officers in 2009.